Evofem Biosciences (NASDAQ:EVFM) Downgraded to “Sell” at ValuEngine

-ValuEngine lowered shares of Evofem Biosciences (NASDAQ:EVFM) from a hold rating to a sell rating in a report published on Wednesday morning, ValuEngine reports.
+Evofem Biosciences (NASDAQ:EVFM) was downgraded by analysts at ValuEngine from a “hold” rating to a “sell” rating in a research report issued on Wednesday, ValuEngine reports.

-Separately, Zacks Investment Research lowered Evofem Biosciences from a buy rating to a hold rating in a research report on Tuesday, September 24th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
-The stock presently has an average rating of Hold and an average price target of $8.75.
+Separately, Zacks Investment Research lowered Evofem Biosciences from a “buy” rating to a “hold” rating in a report on Tuesday, September 24th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the company.
+The company presently has an average rating of “Hold” and an average price target of $8.75.

 Evofem Biosciences, Inc, a clinical-stage biopharmaceutical company, develops and commercializes women's sexual and reproductive health products.
 Its lead product candidate is Amphora, a non-hormonal woman-controlled vaginal gel, which is in Phase 3 clinical trial for the prevention of pregnancy; and in Phase 2b trial for the prevention of chlamydia and gonorrhea in women.